jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Fix padding on small screen (sides are a bit small)

 - Re-enable spy to true for heights that allow it
+- Fix that when we toggle navbar open, if we're at the very top, the blur comes on in a non-smooth way

 NICE TO HAVEs: